dmasiuk/quiz-builder/README.md

 - **Next.js 16.0.3** - React framework with App Router for server-side rendering and routing
 - **React 19.2.0** - Latest React version with React Compiler for optimized performance
 - **TypeScript 5** - Type-safe JavaScript for better development experience
-- **Tailwind CSS 4** - Latest utility-first CSS framework with PostCSS, chosen due fast convenient way for styling, CSS optimization and minification
+- **Tailwind CSS 4** - Latest utility-first CSS framework with PostCSS, chosen due fast way for styling, CSS optimization and minification
 - **React DnD 16** - Drag and drop library for interactive block rearrangement, chosen for its simple architecture and built-in customizable features

 ### Development Tools